Skip to main content

 StatsD Metrics

-This document is meant to provide an introduction to how StatsD metrics are sent and how a developer can use them on vets-api.
+This document is an introduction to how StatsD metrics are sent and how a developer can use them on vets-api.

 Datadog automatically collects data sent to StatsD for each environment.

 Metrics are sent out from the application via an API call to the statsd-instrument gem.
-There's a process called the StatsD Exporter which runs on each EC2 node that listens for events sent to it by the this library.
-That process is then queried by Datadog to gather metrics.
-There is generally no need for extra plumbing outside of simply starting to send metrics from within the application, with few exceptions.
+The StatsD exporter process runs on each EC2 node and listens for events sent to it by this library.
+The process is then queried by Datadog to gather metrics.
+With a few exceptions, there is generally no need for extra plumbing outside of simply starting to send metrics from within the application.

 Naming

-Metrics names should not conflict with one another.
-Traditionally, they use dots—for example, mhv.account.existed.
+Metric names should not conflict with one another.
+Traditionally, metric names are formatted using dots; for example: mhv.account.existed.

 There's some transformation of names to other names plus tags in the StatsD exporter configuration for vets-api, but an understanding of this is not entirely necessary (nor is it necessary to do these translations to use StatsD to store metrics).
 This file also contains an alternative way to apply tags to metrics.